 Settlement: West Ashling

+Site area: 0.7ha

 Mineral: Mineral Safeguarding Area

 Current Use: Paddock

+Environmental Designations: Within 5.6km of the Solent Coast SPA

+Dark Skies: E1(a)

-- 9.237 The site is located to the south of the village.
+9.252 The site is located to the south of the village.
 Vehicular and pedestrian access would be from Portal Close, a recent residential development.
-There are no particular historic constraints. - 9.238 The form and fabric of development should take account of the site's location in the wider landscape with appropriate landscape boundaries on each side of the site.
-The local area and existing site boundaries may host protected species and as such development proposal should be supported by suitable ecological surveys. - 9.239 The allocation site is within 5.6km of the Solent Coast Special Protection Areas and as such development will need to provide suitable mitigation in order for development to demonstrate compliance with the Habitats Regulations. - 9.240 Development should be served by sufficient suitable off-street vehicular parking to avoid additional pressure on local roads. - 9.241 The site is within a Mineral Safeguarding Area for unconsolidated gravel.
-Development proposals will need to demonstrate that development can acceptably sterilise the site without significant harmful impact on the supply of local minerals. - 9.242 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan; and - Ecology Assessment.
+There are no particular historic constraints.

+9.253 The form and fabric of development should take account of the site's location in the wider landscape with appropriate landscape boundaries on each side of the site.
+The local area and existing site boundaries may host protected species and as such development proposal should be supported by suitable ecological surveys.

+9.254 The allocation site is within 5.6km of the Solent Coast SPAs and as such development will need to provide suitable mitigation in order for development to demonstrate compliance with the Habitats Regulations.

+9.255 Development should be served by sufficient suitable off-street vehicular parking to avoid additional pressure on local roads.

+9.256 The site is within a Mineral Safeguarding Area for unconsolidated gravel.
+Development proposals will need to demonstrate that development can acceptably sterilise the site without significant harmful impact on the supply of local minerals.

+9.257 Development proposals should therefore be informed by the following evidence studies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan;

+- Ecology Assessment; and

+- Minerals Assessment Report.

-Allocation Policy SD95: Land South of Heather Close, West Ashling
+Allocation Policy SD91: Land South of Heather Close, West Ashling (see map pg 259)

-- Land South of Heather Close, West Ashling is allocated for the development of between 18 and 20 residential dwellings (class C3 use).
+- Land South of Heather Close, West Ashling is allocated for the development of between 15 and 17 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) Provide suitable mitigation towards the Solent Special Protection Area (SPA); - b) Development must provide a suitable transition in form and fabric from the housing east and north and the open countryside to the south and west; - c) The site boundaries should be suitably landscaped and the mature trees on the western boundary protected; - d) The existing vehicular access should be made from Portal Close; - e) To provide all necessary vehicular parking on-site to avoid additional on street parking in adjacent roads; - f) The site layout must not include opportunities for future vehicular access into adjacent fields; and - g) Demonstrate that the proposal would not have a significant harmful impact on the supply of local minerals. - 2.
-In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) Provide suitable mitigation towards the Solent SPA; - b) Development must provide a suitable transition in form and fabric from the housing east and north and the open countryside to the south and west; - c) The site boundaries should be suitably landscaped and the mature trees and hedgerows on the western boundary protected; - d) The existing vehicular access should be made from Portal Close; - e) To provide all necessary vehicular parking on-site to avoid additional on street parking in adjacent roads; - f) The site layout must not include opportunities for future vehicular access into adjacent fields; - g) Demonstrate that the proposal would not have a significant harmful impact on the supply of local minerals; and - h) Provide a connection at the nearest point of adequate capacity in the sewerage network, in collaboration with the service provider.

+- 2. In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible, and where trees are lost, provide at least the equivalent in new tree planting on site.
 Trees should be retained and additional planting should be undertaken at the site boundaries; - b) New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off